Online Multivariate Regularized Distributional Regression for High-dimensional Probabilistic Electricity Price Forecasting: Online Multivariate Distribution Regression

-The proof is straight-forward and utilizes the chain and quotient rules and can be found in Appendix \ref{app:newton_raphson}. \end{lemma} We provide the necessary first and second partial derivatives of the log-likelihood with respect to the distribution parameter's coordinates, ${\partial \ell}/{\partial \theta}$ and ${\partial^2 \ell}/{\partial \theta^2}$, for all parameters for the multivariate normal and multivariate $t$-distribution given in Table \ref{tab:implemented_dists}.
-The derivation can be found in Appendix \ref{app:derivatives_gaussian} and Appendix \ref{app:derivatives_tdist}.
+The proof is straight-forward and utilizes the chain and quotient rules and can be found in the online supplement}.
+We provide the necessary first and second partial derivatives of the log-likelihood with respect to the distribution parameter's coordinates, ${\partial \ell}/{\partial \theta}$ and ${\partial^2 \ell}/{\partial \theta^2}$, for all parameters for the multivariate normal and multivariate $t$-distribution given in Table \ref{tab:implemented_dists}.
+The derivations can be found in \secondreview{the online supplement}.

-\paragraph{Link functions} Commonly, the log-link is used for scale parameters in the univariate and multivariate distributional regression models.
-However, the inverse transformation through the exponential is prone to yield extreme values \cite[see e.g.][]{ziel2022m5}. \cite{narajewski2020ensemble} propose the use of the so-called logident link function, defined as However, the function is not continuously twice differentiable.
-It can be made twice differentiable by a sigmoid spline on the non-differentiable part and then defined as where $f(x) = 1 / \exp(-k(x-1))$ is a sigmoid-function that ensures a smooth transition at $x=1$ for some constant $k$.
-Alternatively one can use the inverse softplus function as link function.
-The softplus and its inverse function are popular activation functions for neural networks \citep[see e.g.][]{dubey2022activation, dugas2000incorporating} and have been used in GLMs by \cite{wiemann2024using}.
-The softplus and its inverse are defined as the inverse softplus function has (almost) linear behavior for large values of $x$ and log-like behavior for small $x$.
-Figure \ref{fig:link_functions} compares the link functions